atsushiyamadagithub/uclinux-mac-plus/Build-romfs-floppy-image-instructions.md

    This custom user/buildrfs.sh script builds an romfs filesystem image.
    The kernel is booted from the floppy image, and the romfs filesystem is used as the root filesystem.

-3. Change to the uClinux directory and run buildbf.sh to build the boot floppy image.
+3. Change to the uClinux directory and run buildbff.sh to build the boot floppy image.
 The resulting image file is floppy.img

 ### Start MAME
 mame macplus -flop1 floppy.img